-(v) Expenses on overhauling a second-hand machine purchase is expenditure. (vi) Prepaid wages ₹ 2,500 appears in a Trial balance.
-It will be shown in (vii) Income tax paid by proprietor of ₹ 10,000.
-It will be (viii) Operating profit=+ Non-operating Expenses -Non-operating Incomes. (ix) Capital Receipts are shown in (x) Purchase of machinery for production is expenditure. (xi) Excess of total of debit side over total of credit side in the trading account means (xii) Stock of goods on hand is valued at cost or net realizable value (market value) whichever is (xiii) All indirect expenses are recorded in, (xiv) Expenses related to Salary and Wages of the employees areExpenditure. (xv) Carriage inwards isexpense. (xvi) The sole proprietor may not be able to raise adequatefor the expansion of business. (xvii) The life of the business depends on the life of the, (xviii) Due to limited financial resources and limitation of the expertise of the owner, the business may lack professional, . (xix) Sole Proprietorship business is suitable for simple business whereskill is required. (xx) Sole proprietorship best caters the needs of customers where the market for the product is and Localized.
-[Ans s: (i) Debit, Profit and Loss Account; (ii) Credit, Profit and Loss Account; (iii) Balance Sheet; (iv) Balance Sheet; (v) Capital; (vi) Balance Sheet; (vii) deducted from capital as drawings; (viii) Net Profit; (ix) Balance Sheet; (x) Capital; (xi) Gross Loss; (xii) Less;
+- (ii) Revenue Incomes is transferred to the of , - (iii) Closing Stock in the Trial Balance is transferred to , - (iv) Capital expenditure is shown in . - (v) Expenses on overhauling a second-hand machine purchase is expenditure. - (vi) Prepaid wages ₹ 2,500 appears in a Trial balance.
+It will be shown in - (vii) Income tax paid by proprietor of ₹ 10,000.
+It will be . - (viii) Operating profit=+ Non-operating Expenses -Non-operating Incomes. - (ix) Capital Receipts are shown in . - (x) Purchase of machinery for production is expenditure. - (xi) Excess of total of debit side over total of credit side in the trading account means . - (xii) Stock of goods on hand is valued at cost or net realizable value (market value) whichever is

+(xiii) All indirect expenses are recorded in ,

+- (xiv) Expenses related to Salary and Wages of the employees are Expenditure. - (xv) Carriage inwards is expense. - (xvi) The sole proprietor may not be able to raise adequate for the expansion of business.

+(xvii) The life of the business depends on the life of the ,

+- (xviii) Due to limited financial resources and limitation of the expertise of the owner, the business may lack professional , . - (xix) Sole Proprietorship business is suitable for simple business where skill is required.

-(xiii) Profit and Loss A/c.; (xiv) Revenue (xv) Direct; (xvi) capital; (xvii) Proprietor /owner; (xviii) Management; (xix) Manual/ less; (xx) Limited]
+- (xx) Sole proprietorship best caters the needs of customers where the market for the product is and Localized. - [Ans: (i) Debit, Profit and Loss Account; (ii) Credit, Profit and Loss Account; (iii) Balance Sheet; (iv) Balance Sheet; (v) Capital; (vi) Balance Sheet; (vii) deducted from capital as drawings; (viii) Net Profit; (ix) Balance Sheet; (x) Capital; (xi) Gross Loss; (xii) Less; (xiii) Profit and Loss A/c.; (xiv) Revenue (xv) Direct; (xvi) capital; (xvii) Proprietor /owner; (xviii) Management; (xix) Manual/ less; (xx) Limited]